 As we walked back to our cars that day, a man dashed across a road to greet Małgosia.
 When he had dashed off again after a short chat with her, Małgosia turned to explain who he is.

-Now, Małgosia is very modest about her involvement in all this, and it has taken me some time to start to glean some idea of just how instrumental she has been in renovating many, many Jewish cemeteries across at least this area of Poland.
+Now, Małgosia is very modest about her involvement in all this, and it has taken me some time to start to glean some idea of just how instrumental she has been in renovating many, many Jewish cemeteries across this area of Poland and beyond.
 I still only have a vague idea, I think, of just how much work she has done in this area alone.